Skip to main content

 Mobile Search:

 Funding on a departmental TA line is in the form of a 10-month stipend for the school year, with tuition also covered (including summer tuition, if desired) and a health insurance package.
-The department does not cover summer support, but there are opportunities to earn additional money over the summer (e.g., with a research position or by teaching a course).
+The department does not cover summer support but our students have opportunities to earn additional money (e.g., via research or teaching positions).
+Importantly, although all our students are offered TA positions, many of our students are provided research assistantships via external research grants their faculty mentor may hold or via fellowships (both internal to PSU and external, e.g., NIH or NSF).

 Teaching Assistantships

-Unless other funding is available and arranged, graduate students in BBH are offered admission as a teaching assistant (TA) for fall and spring semesters, at 1/2 time (20 hour, per week, per semester).
-If available, and as long as the student remains in good academic standing, the department guarantees this level of support for 5 years (fall and spring semesters).
+Unless other funding is available and arranged, graduate students in BBH are offered admission as a teaching assistant (TA) for fall and spring semesters (meaning, working as a TA for 20 hours per week, per semester).
+As long as the student remains in good academic standing, the department guarantees this level of support for 5 years (fall and spring semesters).

 Research Assistantships

-If the immediate advisor has research funds available for graduate students, students may be offered admission as a research assistant, at 1/2 time (20 hour, per week, per semester).
+If the immediate advisor has research funds available for graduate students, students may be offered admission as a research assistant (meaning, working as an RA for 20 hours per week, per semester).
 Funding as a research assistant is only guaranteed for the number of years allotted within the research grant.
-If the research grant funding opportunity ends, the student will be appointed on departmental funds as a teaching assistant, at 1/2 time (20 hours, per week, per semester) for fall and spring semesters (contingent upon the student being in good standing in the department).
-It is also often the case that if a faculty member has research grant funding available, they will support graduate students over the summer months.
-If not, there are many opportunities for students to obtain summer funding, such as by providing instruction for our undergraduate summer courses.
+If the research grant funding opportunity ends, the student will be appointed on departmental funds as a teaching assistant (for 20 hours per week, per semester) for fall and spring semesters (contingent upon the student being in good standing in the department).
+Faculty may also fund students via RAships during the summer

 Fellowships

-An example is the University Graduate Fellowhip (UGF), which is awarded by our College to select graduate students upon admission; if an incoming graduate student receives a UGF Award, they do not have a commitment to serve as a teaching assistant to the department for the first year.
+One example of an internal fellowship is the University Graduate Fellowship (UGF), which is awarded by our College to select graduate students upon admission; graduate students receiving a UGF award are funded for their first year and need not serve as a teaching assistant to the department during that time.

 Traineeships